jmkristian/OutpostForSCCo/README.md

 Run "nvm install" from a Windows cmd or PowerShell prompt (not bash).
 That old version of Node.js builds code that runs on Windows XP; newer versions don't.

-In your PATH environment variable, add the folders that contain ResourceHacker.exe and SignTool.exe (so they can be executed in a cmd script).
+In your PATH environment variable, add the folder that contains SignTool.exe (so it can be executed by the script sign.cmd).

 1. Clone this repository.
 In your clone:
 1. Create a file signingCert.pfx,